Empress Xiaojingcheng

-Empress Xiaojingcheng (19 June 1812 – 21 August 1855), of the Manchu Plain Yellow Banner Borjigit clan, was a posthumous name bestowed to a consort of Mianning, the Daoguang Emperor.
-She was honoured as Empress Dowager Kangci during the reign of her step-son, Yizhu, the Xianfeng Emperor.
-She was the only Qing empress dowager who was neither her husband's empress consort nor emperor's mother.
+Empress Xiaojingcheng (19 June 1812 – 21 August 1855) was a consort of the Daoguang Emperor of China's Qing dynasty.
+She was honoured as Empress Dowager Kangci (康慈皇太后) during the reign of her step-son, the Xianfeng Emperor.
+She was the only Qing empress dowager who was neither her husband's empress consort nor the reigning emperor's mother.

 Life

 Family background

 Empress Xiaojingcheng's personal name was not recorded in history.
 She was a Khorchin Mongol of the Plain Blue Banner by birth.